jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This constant race to invent, learn, and use technologies resembles the board game chutes and ladders.
 Played on a game board with gridded boxes, a number of "ladders" and "chutes" are pictured on the board, each connecting two specific board boxes.
 The object of the game is to navigate one's game piece from start to finish.
 Ladders help advance faster while chutes hinder progress.

-Each chapter in the story of Life, is a game of chutes and ladders.
+The environment is always changing, and lifeforms must evolve to keep up.
+In this respect, each chapter in the story of Life, is a game of chutes and ladders.

-Everyone adaptation stars on the same starting line, wants to adapt to the changing environment by advancing up the board as quickly as possible.
-Improving existing adaptions is relatively straight-forward but slow-going, and so take many "boxes" of iterations.
+Every adaptation stars on the same starting line and advances up the board as quickly as possible.
+Improving existing adaptions is relatively straight-forward but slow-going, and so take many "boxes" of iterations to advance through.
 Great innovation saves much time, so is like climbing a ladder, while complancency sends the player back several boxes, so is like hitting a chute.

 Only the fastest adapations win the game and survive to play again in the next chapter of Life.

-A few adaptations keep winning and become "living fossils" while most adaptations eventually end up losing the game, and go in circles, fighting their inevitable extinction as their "levers" are no longer powerful enough to keep them advancing in the next era of Life.
+A few adaptations keep winning and become "living fossils" while most species eventually end up losing the game, and go in circles, fighting their inevitable extinction as their "levers" are no longer powerful enough to keep them advancing in the game of evolution.

 ![Technological Spiral](/assets/speciation-elephants.png)
 _Evolve and advance, fight evolution and go down on ongoing evolution of technological Life_